 The Abu Ramla Sahara Expedition also visited the latter settlement, where the Magyarabs have a separate part of the city.
 When the members of the Expedition showed their Hungarian passports, they immediately received warm and friendly handshakes, and the leader of community invited them to stay for a few days at his place.
 They met all the members of the community, and they were invited to visit: the “Hungarian Club”, the “Hungarian Travel Agency” and the “Hungarian Shipping Company”, all running by local Magyarabs.
 The leader of the community kept photos of the former Hungarian island on the Nile.
 The photos showed the moment in which they were informed to move.
 The pictures showed the inundated city where only the top of the tower of the mosque and palm trees were still visible, and the all-encompassing body of water covering all.

 Their love for the Hungarian homeland was surprising.
-The attachment to Hungary we have experienced justifies István Fodor’s words quoted at the beginning of this page: “The colour of the skin may change, the Hungarian language may be lost, but the patriotic feeling and the sense of belonging to Hungary may persist in a distant, completely foreign environment”.
+The attachment to Hungary we have experienced justifies István Fodor’s words quoted at the beginning of this page: “The colour of the skin may change, the mother tongue may be lost, but the consciousness of belonging to the Hungarian nation may persist in a distant, foreign environment”.

 The term “Magyarab” is a composed word made up of two words coming from two different languages, Hungarian and Nubian, meaning Hungarian tribe.